 Most vegetables are started from seed sown directly in the garden.
-This is often called “direct sowing” or “direct seeding.”
-In this article, we’ll talk about which vegetable are best seeded (vs. transplanted) and how to sow seeds so that they survive and thrive.
+This is often called “direct seeding.”
+Learn which vegetable are best grown from seed and how to direct-sow seeds so that they survive and thrive.

 Starting Your Vegetable Garden